Banner

 Vestfold, Nøtterøy, Torød 22 May 2005.

 Growing solitary to subcespitose on dead coniferous wood, particularly on much decayed Picea stumps, but also among tall mosses or Sphagnum on woody debris.
 Also found on fallen, buried cones of Picea.
 Ocurring in the spring, from ultimo April to the middle of June; mostly found in May.
+Found in many of the countries covered, including the UK.
+Red listed in Belgium.
+Widespread in southern part of Norway, but not recorded north of Trøndelag.
 Regular and not uncommon in Vestfold and Østfold.
-However, not many records in the Norwegian Mycological Database.

 Microphotos of cheilocystidia close to the margin of pileus